 Adapted from The Simple Little Vegan Slow Cooker by Michelle A. Rivera

 This delicious dish is full of vegetables and whole wheat deliciousness.
-If you add cauliflower to the mix, you get an extra boost of iron (the vitamin C in the cauliflower allows your body to absorb the non-heme iron in the whole wheat pasta.
+If you add cauliflower to the mix, you get an extra boost of iron (the vitamin C in the cauliflower improves absorption of the non-heme iron in the whole wheat pasta).

 Continue reading “Slow Cooker Pasta Primavera”